HistoricalChristianFaith/Commentaries-Database/README.md

 We also accept that for some people, it is not possible/necessary.
 For example, `Jerome` is universally understood to refer to a single man, and he doesn't have any kind of commonly known longer-form name.
 However, while `Augustine` is universally understood to refer to a single man, he does have a common longer-form name which we therefore use, `Augustine of Hippo`.
 </details>

+Why Psalms instead of Psalm?

+We're standardizing on [these names](https://github.com/HistoricalChristianFaith/Example-Commentary-Api/blob/master/func.php#L82), which are basically just based off of [this Logos page](https://www.logos.com/bible-book-abbreviations).

 ## File Contents Format